Generative Modeling on Manifolds Through Mixture of Riemannian Diffusion Processes: Experiments

 \subsection{Earth and Climate Science Datasets}

-We evaluate the generative models on real-world datasets living on the 2-dimensional sphere, which consists of earth and climate science events including volcanic eruptions~\citep{data_volcano}, earthquakes~\citep{data_earthquake}, floods~\citep{data_flood}, and wild fires~\citep{data_fire}.
-We use the LogBM, i.e. a mixture of logarithm bridges in Eq.~\eqref{eq:logarithm_bridge}, as the geodesic is accessible in a closed form on the sphere.
-Table~\ref{tab:earth} demonstrates that our method significantly outperforms the baselines on the Volcano and the Fire datasets that require high fidelity as the data are concentrated in specific regions.
+We first evaluate the generative models on real-world datasets living on the 2-dimensional sphere, which consists of earth and climate science events including volcanic eruptions~\citep{data_volcano}, earthquakes~\citep{data_earthquake}, floods~\citep{data_flood}, and wild fires~\citep{data_fire}.
+We use the LogBM, i.e. a mixture of Logarithm bridges, as the logarithm map is easy to compute on the sphere.

+Table~\ref{tab:earth} demonstrates that our method significantly outperforms the baselines on the Volcano and the Fire datasets which require high fidelity as the data are concentrated in specific regions.
 Ours constantly outperforms the Riemannian score-based model while matching the performance of RFM on the Earthquake and the Flood dataset.
 We visualize the generated samples and learned densities of our model in Figure~\ref{fig:earth_vis} showing that our method is capable of capturing the distribution on the sphere.

-We further compare the convergence of the generative processes measured by the geodesic distance in Figure~\ref{fig:earth_conv} where the generative process of our method converges faster than that of the baselines.
-We observe that the prediction from our model (Eq.~\eqref{eq:prediction}) converges faster than that of RFM, indicating that ours is able to make more accurate predictions during the generation process.
+We further compare the convergence of the generative processes measured by the geodesic distance in Figure~\ref{fig:earth_conv} where our generative process converges faster than that of the baselines.
+We observe that the prediction from our model (Eq.~\eqref{eq:prediction}) converges faster than that of RFM, verifying that ours is able to make more accurate predictions throughout the generation process.